-Keeping that in mind, today we have made a list of the best possible options for our users today.
+Keeping that in mind, today we have made a list of the best possible options for our users.
 Hand-picked and listed according to the styling elements and best design trends, we hope this list helps you get the perfect start.
-From animated to simple, from complex to minimal, we have included options for it all.
+We have included options for everything from animated to simple, from complex to minimal.

 Tabbed Content Section

 The top of our list is this premium-like CSS tab design by Allen Brady.
-Simple, elegant and efficient, this design is great for any type of websites whether professional or personal.
+Simple, elegant and efficient, this design is great for any type of websites, whether professional or personal.
 It is complete with various creative icons animated to work as tabs.
-Each of these feature a designated area for contents and placeholder for media files as well.
-Using simple CSS, the creator has also managed to add in a efficient hover effect as well.
+Each of these features a designated area for contents and placeholder for media files.
+Using simple CSS, the creator has also managed to add an efficient hover effect.
 And the best part here is that it does not rely on any JS, which means the overall template is pretty easy to understand and replicate.

 Material Tabs & Pages

 Following a more professional approach with the design, this next variation is created with all the small details in mind.
-However, unlike the previous option, this has it’s roots on the JS implementation alongside the CSS and HTML.
+However, unlike the previous option, this has its roots on the JS implementation alongside the CSS and HTML.
 It starts out with a simple CSS tab with both icons and text to depict each selection.
 When clicked on any one, the contents are displayed under the material based card below the tab.
 For an even more engaging appeal, you will find the use of vibrant color schemes all changing with the tabs.
 With the use of simple CSS, there are various animations and transitions implemented throughout.
-All of these are fully responsive and also adjusts according to the device screens with ease.
+All of these are fully responsive and easily adjust according to the device screens.

 CSS Tab Selection

 Depicting a folder like structure, this is yet another simple, minimal pure CSS tab design we have next in line for you.
 Based off just CSS and HTML for the overall structure as well as the animations implemented, we can say, it is quite easy to understand and replicate.
 The tabs are designed to look like folder tabs and just like with any folder, it switches the contents according to the tab selected.
-For that extra detailing, you will find a simple hover effect over the numeric icons on the tab as well.
-It seems to be responsive as well, which means the design automatically adjusts to all the device frames with ease.
+For that extra detailing, you will also find a simple hover effect over the numeric icons on the tab.
+It also seems to be responsive, which means the design automatically adjusts to all the device frames with ease.

 Pure CSS Tabs

 Let’s start off with something simple, elegant and clean.
 This Pure CSS tab is visually pleasing and works perfectly to display multiple posts or contents in a single screen.
 Calming purple and white color schemes are pretty appealing to look at.
 And using just the simple HTML and CSS structure to get the result is impressive.
 Just like with most of the tab examples, this too uses the horizontal view showcasing the option to toggle between.
 A simple transition of the color shading uses the radio input.
-This means to highlight which section is clicked on, a darker shade of purple is used.
-Creator of this design has kept it simple, however, below the demo, you can also find a link to the 3D version which also uses JS.
+This means a darker shade of purple is used to highlight which section is clicked on.
+Creator of this design has kept it simple, however, below the demo, you can also find a link to the 3D version that uses JS.

 Animated CSS Tabs

-Talking about the 3D effect and a more advanced option to choose, this animated CSS tabs is the perfect example.
+This animated CSS tabs is the perfect example of the 3D effect and a more advanced option to choose.
 Although animated in a subtle manner, this sure makes for an impressive result.
 And the best part is that all of the codes are based on CSS and HTML.
 This ensures an easier implementation and understanding of the structure.
 Green and white upon a navy blue background works amazingly.
-When hovered over each of the tabs, it extends in a smooth animation which when clicked on changes the color scheme to highlight the selection as well.
+When hovered over each of the tabs, it extends in a smooth animation which changes the color scheme to highlight the selection as well.

 Just Another CSS Tab